AmonFla/FullStackOpen-CICD/README.md

 # FullStackOpen-CICD

-Ejercicios de la sección CI/CD del curso de https://fullstackopen.com
+Exercises from the CI/CD section of the course de https://fullstackopen.com

 The Exercises 11.1-11.20 are in: [AmonFla/full-stack-open-pokedex](https://github.com/AmonFla/full-stack-open-pokedex)